 That's the main takeaway here.
 I am not saying that you need to start leading in addition to acting as an individual contributor.
-Rather, you have to stop doing many of your former functional responsibilities in order to lead.
+To lead you need to stop doing many of your former functional responsibilities.

-If you keep trying to do your functional responsibilities, those individual contribution tasks will interfere with your leadership tasks.
+If you're trying to keep up with your functional responsibilities, those tasks will interfere with your leadership tasks.

-There is nuance here, of course.
-It's not that the leader has no responsibilities as an individual contributor.
-But his primary area of focus needs to be leadership tasks, not individual contributor tasks.
+There is balance here, of course.
+As a leader, you still have some responsibilities as an individual contributor.
+But your primary area of focus needs to be leadership tasks, not individual contributor tasks.